borglab/gtsam.org/_posts/2021-02-07-uncertainties-part3.md

 ## Conclusions
 In this final post we reviewed the concept of the adjoint of a Lie group to explain the relationship between increments applied on the left with increments applied on the right.
 This was the final piece we needed to ensure that our estimates are consistent with the conventions used in GTSAM.

 We also presented a few expressions to operate distributions of poses.
-While they were presented previously in the literature, we showed how to deri
+While they were presented previously in the literature, we showed general guidelines on how to manipulate the uncertainties to be consistent with the frames and convention we use.

 ## Acknowledgments